Tiny Masters of Monster Tricks

-Both Shane and AJ are learning early on in life the value of giving back.
-Both regularly donate their time to community events and fundraisers.
-AJ even has designed and printed his own calendar, the proceeds of which go toward services for homeless children.
+Shane is learning early on in life the value of giving back.
+He regularly donates time to community events and fundraisers.

-Catch both these tiny dynamos at the Pacific Coast Dream Machines Show, April 30 from 10 a.m. to 4 p.m. at Half Moon Bay Airport.
+Catch Shane at the Pacific Coast Dream Machines Show, April 30 from 10 a.m. to 4 p.m. at Half Moon Bay Airport.